SERI-CS/pre-coding-analysis/README.md

 Files:

-* `pre-coding analysis_final`: students' pre-coding activities and its relation to behavioral delay and performance outcomes.
-* `updated_SIGCSE 2024 precoding`: students' pre-coding activities and its relation to behavioral delay and performance outcomes.
+* `updated_SIGCSE 2024 precoding`: the script with RQs analyzing students' pre-coding activities and its relation to behavioral delay and performance outcomes.